esufaj/broom/README.md

 Additional checks to be onboarded per team request and feedback.

 ## Metrics
-- *Manual Hours Saved/Year: ~ 4000*.
-Say an average employee earns $40/H, that means $160,000 worth of work is saved by Broom.
+- **Manual Hours Saved/Year: ~ 4000**.
+Say an average employee earns $40/H, that means $160,000 worth of work is saved by Broom per year.
-- *Ticket First Response Time: 99.5%* decrease in the average time it takes to respond starting from ticket creation date.
+- **Ticket First Response Time: 99.5%** decrease in the average time it takes to respond starting from ticket creation (< 10 seconds, was days).
-- *Ticket completion Time: 98.9%* decrease in the time it takes to complete a ticket starting from ticket creation date.
+- **Ticket completion Time: 98.9%** decrease in the time it takes to complete a ticket starting from ticket creation (< 10 seconds, was days).
+- Teams reported their tickets took an average of 100+ clicks to various platforms to process and complete a single ticket.
+Broom has brought this down to 0.
-- Broom has received *2023 Q3, Q4* as well as *2024 Q1* RBC Performance award nominations.
+- Broom has received **2023 Q3, Q4** as well as **2024 Q1** RBC Performance award nominations.